International Rescue Committee H-1B Visa Sponsorship Jobs USA

 Job Requirements:

-- Valid driver’s license, reliable access to vehicle with current insurance, and the ability to travel regularly throughout the service delivery area
+- Valid driver’s license and access to personal, insured vehicle, and the ability to travel regularly throughout the service delivery area.

 Working Environment:

-- A combination of standard office environment and ‘field’ time in and around the service delivery area to perform the above outlined responsibilities.
+- A combination of standard office environment, remote work, and ‘field’ time to perform the outlined responsibilities.
+This position is typically onsite 4 days/week.

 - May require occasional weekend and/or evening work.